-It may not be improper to observe that the Model Head is indispensable to those persons who wish to be practically acquainted with Phrenology: it can be procured at the PHRENOLOGICAL INSTITUTION, 30, Mount Pleasant, Liverpool; Five Shillings each.
+It may not be improper to observe that the Model Head is indispensable to those persons who wish to be practically acquainted with Phrenology: it can be procured at the PHRENOLOGICAL INSTITUTION, 30 Mount Pleasant, Liverpool; Five Shillings each.

-N.B.
-To prevent the Public from being imposed upon by an imitation, I have deemed it prudent that each Model Head shall have my Signature in full, with the Date and Number.
+N.B.-To prevent the Public from being imposed upon by an imitation, I have deemed it prudent that each Model Head shall have my Signature in full, with the Date and Number.
+The front view of the Model Head, shewing the positions of the mental organs on one side, and the anterior sections of the basilar and coronal regions on the other.